3 Web scraping

 title

-[2] "OPINION: The Case for Vaping"
+[5] "OPINION: The case for fleeing the country"

 title <- title |>